Join our Tribe today to Grab the FREE Ultimate Busy Mom's Planner today!

 I feel like an allowance and chores kind of go hand in hand.
 But at the same time, I feel like they are also very different.
 I do remember getting money from my parents for doing chores around the house.
 They were always super simple chores.
 I wasn’t allowed to do a lot of things yet because I wasn’t tall enough or old enough.
 But I remember getting a certain amount if I kept my room clean.
 I believe chores not only teach children responsibility but can teach them that working hard will reap benefits.

 Get them a Piggy Bank

 I have found that one of my favorite ways to save money is by going to the local thrift stores.
 I tend to find great deals on books, clothes, retro video games, and toys for my daughter.
-Just recently in fact I found a Paw Patrol, Zoomer Marshall.
-Normally he costs like fifty bucks at the toy store.
+Just recently, in fact, I found a Paw Patrol, Zoomer Marshall.
+Normally Marshall retails for like fifty bucks at the toy store.
 I picked him up for twenty bucks.
-That is a huge savings, espcailly on a name brand toy that my daughter loves.
-I have also save so much money on all the retro games I have picked up from my local thrifts store.
+That is a huge saving, especially on a name brand toy that my daughter loves.
+I have also saved so much money on all the retro games I have picked up from my local thrifts store.
 Take your child to the thrift store.
-They will learn that their hard earned money stretches farther at the thrift store than it nroamlly would somewhere else.
+They will learn that their hard earned money stretches farther at the thrift store than it normally would somewhere else.
 Your child will most likely find something they love.
 And you’ll be happy knowing that you saved money and gave back to the community.

-I’d love to hear how your family encourages your children to learn about the importance in money.
-I hope my list helps you come up with some creative ways to help children save money.
+I’d love to hear how your family encourages your children to learn about the importance of money.
+I hope my list helps you come up with some creative ways to help children save money while also teaching them the importance.
 How can I help make a difference in your life?
 How have you taught your child to about money?
 What tips do you have for other parents?